DesktopGooseUnofficial/ResourceHub/README.md

 ---

-# Welcome to ResourceHub, the unofficial website/repository for everything Desktop Goose.
+# Welcome to ResourceHub, the unofficial website/repository for everything Desktop Goose!

 ## Support SamPerson, download the vanilla goose!